faraklit-cyber/MassAdd/README.md

 ### Update Info
   - Compatible with Anki version 25
-  - Lines must be separated by tabs.
+  - Each word in a line must be separated by tabs